Pug health problems

 By protecting your dog’s eye and avoiding long grasses, undergrowth and bushes you will be helping prevent an injury that would result in an ulcer.

 Dysplasia is when a dog’s elbow or hip joint develops abnormally, meaning that the ball and socket don’t fit properly, resulting in deterioration and pain for your dog.
 Pugs will usually show signs of this painful condition between six to 12 months of age as it’s often caused by the dog’s genetics, but it can develop from improper exercise when their joints are still developing as they grow.

 Treatment for this condition depends on the severity of the condition but can vary from anti-inflammatories to surgery.

-Luxating patella is when a dog’s kneecap doesn’t stay where it should and dislocates from its groove and with its abnormal positioning and it’s usually characterised by a sudden lameness.
-Owners might notice their pet skipping or hopping while walking or running and then return to normal as if nothing happened.
+Luxating patella is when a dog’s kneecap doesn’t stay where it should and dislocates from its groove.
+With its abnormal positioning, it’s usually characterised by a sudden lameness.
+Owners might notice their pet skipping or hopping while walking or running, and then return to normal as if nothing happened.

 It is often a genetic condition in pugs and is so varied between patients that vets have developed a grading system based on how mobile the kneecap is.

 Treatment for a luxating patella can depend on a dog’s grading but while some can be left and monitored, others will be given anti-inflammatories or even corrective surgery.